cobo238/WLAN-Simulation/README.md

 $ ./main {lambda} {number of hosts}

 Do not include brackets
 Lambda is from 0 to 1 amd the number of hosts can only be positive integers

+### Documentation

+To read the Program Logic and Analysis [Click Here](https://documentcloud.adobe.com/link/track?uri=urn:aaid:scds:US:f6b5e4b2-530d-443c-b487-6cf0c29b3591).